 That is all true.
 However, this is where the implementation experience of individuals performing the TCO comes into play.
 If they are sufficiently experienced, they

-can increase or decrease the cost of a particular item through their knowledge of how much customization can be expected on the project.
-Furthermore, a noncustomized TCO value probably would not make a lot of sense.
+can increase or decrease a particular item’s cost through their knowledge of how much customization can be expected on the project.
+Furthermore, a non-customized TCO value probably would not make a lot of sense.
 It appears that this is an argument against non-customized TCO calculations.